 How often should I receive a massage?

 I recommend that clients book a number of consistent sessions, especially in the beginning.
 This allows us to adequately work into the deeper layers of the problem.
 When the restrictions in the tissues are properly removed, and balance is restored, maintenance treatments can be done less frequently.
 However, the more frequent the treatments, the better the results.
 And the most important factor is consistency.
 So if someone gets treated once a month, the results are better than for someone who only receives treatments randomly and sporadically throughout the year.
 Many people wait until they are in an acute state of discomfort before they will take action.
-This impassive approach to self-care produces the least effective results.
+This passive approach to self-care produces the least effective results.

 Honor yourself by taking the time to plan for your self-care!
 When you wait until the last minute to book your massage, instead of getting the best therapist, you simply end up getting the first one who's available, usually with mediocre results.
 You're paying a lot of money, so why don't you plan your self-care accordingly?
 Book your massage in advance with an experienced therapist and get the results you deserve!
 It's never too late to plan ahead.